Shakila001/Shakila001/README.md

 ## Hi there 👋

-I'm Shakila, a passionate Applied Mathematics student at Wrocław University of Science and Technology, set to graduate in September 2024.
-I love exploring data, solving complex problems, and teaching mathematics.
+I'm Shakila, a passionate Applied Mathematics graduate from Wrocław University of Science and Technology.
+I love exploring data, solving complex problems and have a passion foe teaching mathematics.
+I have a strong enthusiasm for FinTech, risk modeling and financial analysis.
 Welcome to my GitHub profile!

 ## Skills and Technologies
 - **Languages:** Python